nMPyC/nmpyc/docs/source/start.rst

 Furthermore, the parameters `sampling_rate` (sampling rate), `t0` (initial time) and `method` can optionally be adjusted during the initialization of the system.
 The value of `method` determines the used integration method for the discretization of the differential equation in the continuous case.
 By default the CasADi integrator `cvodes` is used.

-Further options of the used integration method can be defined by the call
+Further options of the used integration method can be defined by the command

 .. code-block:: python

    system.set_integratorOptions(dict())

-For more informations take a look at the API-References :py:class:`nmpyc.system.system`.
+For more informations (also about the parameters and their standard values) see the API-References :py:class:`nmpyc.system.system`.

 Creating the Objective
 -----------------------

-To define the objective, we need to create -- similar to the system dynamics -- an `nmpyc.objective` object.
+To define the objective, we need to create -- similar to the system dynamics -- a `nmpyc.objective` object.
-To do this, we first define the stage cost:
+To do so, we first define the stage cost

 .. code-block:: python